 Mac mini 2018 price

-Again, we haven’t heard much about the potential price of the Mac mini 2018 just yet, but that’s to be expected, as pricing rumors usually begin to circulate closer to the release date.
+Just like the rest of the details, we don’t know much about the potential price of the Mac Mini 2018.
+However, this is to be expected, as pricing rumors begin to circulate once a few more details leak out.

-But, could the price of previous Mac minis give us a clue to what the price of any new Mac minis would be?
+The price of previous Mac Minis could still give us a clue to what the price of the new Mac Mini could be, though.

 The lowest spec Mac mini cost $499 (£399, around AU$650) when it launched in 2014, with the middle Mac mini costing cost $699 (£569, around AU$900) and the top-of-the range Mac mini came with a $999 (£569, around AU$1,300) price tag.